published agents

 runtime choices

-The same published agent profile works across three runtimes.
-Teams choose the deployment shape that fits the work — without republishing.
+The same published agent profile works across local and hosted runtimes.
+Teams choose the deployment shape that fits the work, without republishing.

 RuntimeHow it runsBest for